 - Use it to coat ice cream bars such as these blackberry white chocolate magnums.

-- Chop up the vegan white chocolate and add it to baked goods such as these vegan white chocolate raspberry cookies.
+- Chop the chocolate and add it to baked goods such as these vegan white chocolate raspberry cookies.

 - This recipe can be used as the base of vegan white chocolate ganache in recipes like this white chocolate pistachio tart.
-You can also use it for white chocolate mousse such as this raspberry white chocolate mousse recipe.
+You can also use it for this raspberry white chocolate mousse.

 Equipment